Frequently Asked Questions about Thailand Trip

 If you are visiting Thailand in April, from 13th - 15th of April, Songkran, the water festival would be the festival that you will find being celebrated across the island nation.
 You will see people drenched all around and splashing water with water guns, hose pipes, buckets and having fun.

-The Lantern festival (Yi Peng) in Chiang Mai celebrated on a full moon in November is also a festival that provides a beautiful experience with thousands of brightly lit lanterns they are lit and raised in the night sky.
+The Lantern festival (Yi Peng) in Chiang Mai - This festival celebrated on a full moon in November is also a festival that provides a beautiful experience with thousands of brightly lit lanterns that are lit and raised in the night sky.

-Buffalo racing festival in Chonburi during October is also a festival that draws in hordes of tourists.
+Buffalo racing festival in Chonburi - This festival in Thailand celebrated during October is also a festival that draws in hordes of tourists.
 Jockeys ride bareback on their trusty buffalo beasts and race for 100meters while the crowds cheer away to glory.

-Lopburi Monkey festival in November is another fun festival where approximately 3000 monkeys are fed with over 4 tonnes of fruits, vegetables and other treats.
+Lopburi Monkey festival - Celebrated in November is another fun Monkey festival where approximately 3000 monkeys are fed with over 4 tonnes of fruits, vegetables and other treats.
 So enjoy the surreal experience of feeding a monkey.

 In the month of January - February in Bangkok, the Chinese New Year is celebrated with huge fervour.
 The narrow streets of Chinatown are ramped up with firecrackers, dragon dancers and sumptuous chinese banquets.